Chadys/quiz-app-test/README.md

 ```
 **/!\ The compile-dep service also do an upgrade of all package,
 remove the `--upgrade` option in the docker-compose file from all the commands called to avoid that**

-~~Don't forget to execute `task push` once you are done~~ -> not possible for now, because we don't all use the same
-architecture for images (ARM vs. Intel)